 Caterham boss admits Kovalainen has big chance of 2014 return 22 September, 2013 Tony Fernandes with Heikki Kovalainen Caterham owner Tony Fernandes has revealed that their former driver Heikki Kovalainen is in the running for a race seat with the team in 2014.
 The Finn was ousted in favour of two ‘pay drivers’ this year as Caterham decided instead to focus its resources on preparing for the huge rule challenges of 2014.
 “We were trying to save for 2014,” Malaysian Fernandes, on a now rare trip to the paddock in Singapore, said.
 “This is the state of Formula 1 right now where unfortunately sometimes the budget plays a large part in your decision making.”
 Realising that it had taken a step backwards relative to the competition, however, Caterham drafted the highly-rated Kovalainen back into the reserve role and gave him four practice outings at grands prix this year.
 Asked what chance Kovalainen, 31, has of returning to the race seat in 2014, Fernandes told Turun Sanomat newspaper: “[A] big chance.
 “I don’t want to say more than that.
 Heikki is still with us, he is a big part of this family,” he added.
 In other driver news, it is believed that Charles Pic’s seat at Marussia is secure for 2014.
 Caterham’s other race driver this year is the Dutchman Giedo van der Garde.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.